hanzhang24/Slogo/doc/usecases/Integration_Usecases.md

 ### Use Cases

-* The user types 'fd 50' in the command window, sees the turtle move in the display window leaving a trail, and has the command added to the environment's history.
+* The user types 'fd 50' in the viewCommand window, sees the turtle move in the display window leaving a trail, and has the viewCommand added to the environment's history.
  ``` java
   // Compiler is called as a handler
   ModelPayload modelPayload = buildPayload(userInput);